NURUSTABAS/2025/README.md

 # Camera and Object Movement Detection - Project Presentation

-After uploading a video, the analysis results are displayed in the "Results" section.
+After uploading a video, you must click the **'Analizi Başlat'** (Start Analysis) button in the "Upload & Analysis" tab to perform the analysis.
-Whenever you change any parameter or switch between camera movement and object movement detection, the video is automatically re-analyzed and the results are updated instantly.
+If you change any parameter or switch between camera movement and object movement detection, you need to click the **'Analizi Başlat'** button again to re-analyze the video with the new settings.
-This ensures that you always see the most relevant and up-to-date movement detection results based on your selected settings.
+This ensures that the analysis is only performed when you explicitly request it, preventing unnecessary computations for large videos.
 Additionally, at the bottom of the Results section, there is a downloadable analysis report available for the user.

 ## 1. Project Overview